 Using frames

-Navigation: vpxPrint tags > Frames >
+Navigation: Common vpxPrint tags > Frames >

 Using frames

-Syntax: <USE#n[,AUTO]>
+<USE#n[,AUTO]>

 Tells to vpxPrint that every characters must be sent to the named frame #n

 Each character output is then derived to the named frame, switching automatically to the next one, if available.
-If AUTO option is specified and there is no next frame and no room for inserting the text, then vpxPrint skip to the next page and displays text in the first frame defined by the <USE> tag.
+If AUTO option is specified and there is no next frame and no room for inserting the text, then vpxPrint skips to the next page and displays text in the first frame defined by the <USE> tag.

-If AUTO option is not specified then text is truncated.
+If AUTO option is not specified and there is no chained frame, the text is truncated.

-vpxPrint frames are word-wrap frames.
-To reset the frame writing, use </USE> and you can use the full-page area again.
+vpxPrint frames are always word-wrap frames.
+To stop writing in the frame, use </USE>, you can then use the full page area again.

 Manual switching